danilobellini/audiolazy/README.rst

 .. image:: images/filt_plot.png

-But the ``matplotlib.figure.Figure.show`` method won't work unless you're using a newer version of MatPlotLib (works on MatPlotLib 1.2.0), but you still can save the above plot directly to a PDF, PNG, etc. with older versions (e.g. MatPlotLib 1.0.1):
+The ``matplotlib.figure.Figure.show`` method won't work unless you're using a newer version of MatPlotLib (works on MatPlotLib 1.2.0), but you still can save the above plot directly to a PDF, PNG, etc. with older versions (e.g. MatPlotLib 1.0.1):